LES DEMOISELLES D’AVIGNON BY PICASSO: 5 THINGS TO KNOW

 The painting remained in Picasso’s studio until 1916, where many artists, friends and critics admired it until, in 1920, was bought by a French art collector, and in 1937 was acquired by the MoMA, the Museum of Modern Art of New York, where is now on display.

 Enjoy skip-the-line access to visit The Museum of Modern Art, in the heart of New York City.
-Reserve tickets on the page – MoMa Skip the Line Tickets
+For Information and tickets read the post about MoMa tickets.

 READ ALSO – Pablo Picasso: 5 things to know